jaberdeen1/Trading-Simulator-Workshop/README.md

 # Trading-Simulator-Workshop

 This code was created for a workshop for undergraduate uni students, hosted by the student society UNIT UQ on 18/10/2022.
-This workshop aimed to educate attendees on methods for importing dense financial data into python, working with pandas dataframes objects once imported, and applications for this data included a trading simulator.
+This workshop aimed to educate attendees on methods for importing dense financial data into python, working with pandas dataframes objects once imported, and applications for this data including a trading simulator.

 ## DISCLAIMER